WowzaMediaSystems/wse-plugin-duplicatestreams/README.md

 You should use this module, instead of the Push Publishing feature, because it will incur less overhead to perform the same functionality.

 ## More resources
-To use the compiled version of this module, see [How to duplicate streams to another application instance (DuplicateStreams)](https://www.wowza.com/docs/how-to-duplicate-streams-to-another-application-instance-moduleduplicatestreams).
+To use the compiled version of this module, see [Duplicate streams to another application instance with a Wowza Streaming Engine Java module](https://www.wowza.com/docs/how-to-duplicate-streams-to-another-application-instance-moduleduplicatestreams).

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/serverapi/)